tfpk/macrokata/exercises/11_macro_recursion/README.md

 What this means is that we can write `let add_1 = add(1);`, and we now have a function which will add 1 to anything.

-In this exercise, you will build a macro which creates a curried function.
-The syntax for this function will be `curry!((a: i32) => (b: i32) => _, {a + b})`.
+In this exercise, you will build a macro which helps you understand currying, and build a curried function in Rust.
+The syntax for this macro will be `curry!((a: i32) => (b: i32) => _, {a + b})`.
 Each pair of `ident: ty` is an argument, and the last `_` indicates that the compiler will infer the return type.
 The block provided last is, of course, the computation we want to do after receiving all the arguments.

+Each step of the currying process, you should call the macro `print_curried_argument`.
+This should print out the value that you have been provided as an argument.